amunategui/amunategui.github.io/_posts/2016-07-20-all-hacker-news.md

 We're going to make a few changes to Max Woolf's script
 <a href='https://github.com/minimaxir/get-all-hacker-news-submissions-comments/blob/master/hacker_news_comments_all.py' target='_blank'>hacker\_news\_comments\_all.py</a>.
-Because the script takes over 10 hours to collect all of Hacker News comments, we need to remove all `print` statemetns so that it can run in an unattended, background fashion.
+Because the script takes over 10 hours to collect all of Hacker News comments, we need to remove all `print` statements so that it can run in an unattended, background fashion.

 So, open a vim window with the following command: